iCaran/TalkToWeb/README.md

+# Archived!!!
+Since Bard has been replaced by Gemini and one can now use ChatGPT and other tools for free to summarize and chat with articles
+---
-# 💬 Chat with Web!
+## 💬 Chat with Web!

 #### A tool for you to go beyond just reading articles or websites.